GSK stops using travel agencies accused in Chinese probe

-LONDON (Reuters) - British drugmaker GlaxoSmithKline said on Monday it had stopped using all travel agencies which have been accused by the Chinese police of channelling bribes to illegally boost sales and inflate the price of its medicines in the country.
+LONDON, July 15 (Reuters) - British drugmaker GlaxoSmithKline said on Monday it had stopped using all travel agencies which have been accused by the Chinese police of channeling bribes to illegally boost sales and inflate the price of its medicines in the country.

 Chinese police had said earlier in the day that four senior Chinese executives from the firm had been detained as part of the probe.